dev-jam/opensesame-plugin-audio_low_latency/opensesame_plugins/audio_low_latency_play_init/audio_low_latency_play_init.md

 - *Bit depth* number of bits per sample.
 - *Sample Rate* number of samples/second.
 - *Channels* number of channels.
-- *Buffer size* is a positive integer and represents the number of frames.
+- *Period size* is a positive integer and represents the number of frames.